JStet/RotateEveryOtherPage/README.md

 # RotateEveryOtherPage

-This ridicolously simple and creatively named Bash script was written to solve an annoying problem I recently faced.
+This ridiculously simple and creatively named Bash script was written to solve an annoying problem I recently faced.
 Every other page of some scanned pdf files I had to read for university was turned upside down.
 I made use of [pdftk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/).

 ## Dependecies

-This script requires pdftk.
+Pdftk

 ## Installation